uliss/quneiform/readme.txt

 against it.
 Then Cuneiform can process any image that ImageMagick knows how to open.
 Otherwise it can only read uncompressed BMP images.

+If you want to run Cuneiform without installing it on your system, you have to point the CF_DATADIR environment variable to a directory containing the .dat files.
+These can be found in the "datafiles" directory of the source package.

 Running

 After install you simply run.